ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 Alongside our meals, the waitress, a 14-year-old girl on summer break, brought us milk tea, a staple beverage in Mongolia.
 It's black tea leaves and salt, brewed in a mix of water and most commonly cow's milk.
 I didn't realize it at the time, but milk tea is more than just a beverage to Mongolians.
 It's embedded in their lifestyle, served to guests as a way of welcoming someone into their home, a way to keep warm and hydrated.
 It's like their version of "breaking bread".

-{% include photo.html url="2023-09-14-north-mongolia/general/__2023-09-05_03-36-11-727000_cam.webp" description="Whether at a fastfood restaurant in Ulaanbaatar, a roadside restaurant, a family's ger, or an ortzs, milk tea is <i>always</i> on the menu." %}
+{% include photo.html url="2023-09-14-north-mongolia/general/__2023-09-05_03-36-11-727000_cam.webp" description="Anuka brewing some milk tea in an ortz.
+Whether at a fastfood restaurant in Ulaanbaatar, a roadside restaurant, a family's ger, or an ortz, milk tea is always on the menu." %}

 In the car, Anuka gave us our second Mongolian lesson.
 Yesterday, we learned sembano (hi) and bayarlala (thank you).
 Today, we learned tawny nerr himbe?
 (What's your name?) and mini nerr (my name is).
 We practiced on Baagii, who somehow struck a balance between laughing at us while also providing genuine encouragement.